ljuntyg/PingguoTones/README.md

 # PingguoTones: Pinyin with Tone Marks Input Method for macOS

 PingguoTones lets you write pīnyīn with tone marks on macOS.
-It is functionally equivalent to the paid software Pinyinput.

 ## Installation and use (as of macOS 26.2)